architect/arc.codes.next/src/docs/en/reference/architect-project-structure.md

 ## Overview

 The Architect manifest file is the core of your apps functionality.
-All projects have a lightweight `.arc` (or `app.arc`, `arc.yaml`, or `arc.json`) manifest file in the root.
+All projects have a lightweight `app.arc` (or `arc.yaml`, or `arc.json`) manifest file in the root.
 This project manifest file defines the application primitives used to generate your apps infrastructure.

-The `.arc` manifest format makes it quick to spin up new functions into your app.
+The `app.arc` manifest format makes it quick to spin up new functions into your app.
 Resources like HTTP Functions are defined within pragmas that can be ordered arbitrarily.
 Comments are preceded by a `#`.

 ```bash
 # This is going to be great!